steam3d/MagicPodsDecky/README.md

 Go to the [MagicPods-SteamDeck](https://weblate.magicpods.app/engage/magicpods-steamdeck/) project.
 Register (don’t forget to check your Spam folder — the confirmation email might end up there), or suggest translations without creating an account.

 Use the shortest phrases and abbreviations possible — the Steam interface is very compact.
 Refer to the screenshots attached to each phrase.
-Note: in the settings, noise control modes are written in full, while the mode switch slider uses shortened names.

 ## 🧪 Ideas and bugs